28shashank/prashantpro.github.io/pages/2about.md

 ![image-title-here](/assets/images/me.jpg){:class="img-left"}

-> I consider myself a coding architect who builds enterprise scale software using JEE and Open source technologies put together.
-I spend most of my time hacking into technologies and exploring opportunities to adopt and leverage them.
+> Been developing softwares since 2002 and still loving it.
+Professionally I have over 10 years experience and I consider myself a coding architect who builds enterprise scale software using Java, JEE & Open source technologies put together. <br/> <br/>
+I spend most of my time hacking into frameworks, libraries, Linux and exploring opportunities to adopt and leverage them.
-When I have time to kill, I love to solve the rubik's cube.
+When I have time to kill, I love to solve the rubik's cube and spend time with my two little daughters.<br/>
+I have built this site as I wanted to share my thoughts and learnings as knowledge articles.<br/> I maintain the site using Jekyll and GitHub pages.

 ***